 Stoophang introduces a new article category today, construction.
 Given that my other blog, Brooklyn Row House, is mostly about construction it was overdue here.

 On June 24, 2021, at approximately 1:30 a.m.
 EDT, Champlain Towers South, a 12-story beachfront condominium building in the Miami suburb of Surfside, Florida, experienced a sudden partial collapse.
 While I’m a New Yorker and haven’t been to Florida in years, I remember this property on Collins Ave.
 In my musician years I backed up a singer at a hotel next door.
-My hotel room overlooked it.
+My hotel room overlooked Champlain Towers.

 Since then, the media has carried almost 24/7 coverage of the disaster and recovery, bordering on what many rightfully regard as voyeurism.
 I too find the media’s — right, center and left — dwelling on the pain and suffering somewhat reprehensible because I know it’s to keep viewers watching their sponsors’ ads.
 Well, surprise, CNN and Fox: I cut my cable almost five years ago largely because of this crap.
 But while we have no control over earthquakes and tornadoes, this is a disaster we can actually do something about.
 That is, so long as public outrage translates to government action, which is never a sure thing, i.e. guns, marijuana, voting rights.

 The issue is that concrete steel rebar construction has created time bombs in everything from high rise buildings to bridges and overpasses.
 The verdict isn’t official yet but the culprit appears to be steel rebar which rusted in those load-bearing concrete structures, compromising its compression strength.
 It’s not surprising that this happened to a 40 year-old building on the beach because salt air accelerates the problem by lowering concrete’s pH and increasing electrical conductivity, even in galvanized rebar.